John Millar Thomson: Biography

 studies on crystallisation and supersaturated solutions.
-His other contributions were on the composition and properties of ancient glasses, the chemistry of pigments, putrefaction and antisepsis, the chemistry of building materials, and the composition and optical properties of double salts of nickel and cobalt.
+His other contributions were to the composition and properties of ancient glasses, the chemistry of pigments, putrefaction and antisepsis, the chemistry of building materials, and the composition and optical properties of double salts of nickel and cobalt.
 He co-edited several editions of Bloxam’s Chemistry, Inorganic and Organic.

 He was elected a Fellow of the Royal Society of Edinburgh in 1880.
 His proposers were John Young Buchanan, Alexander Crum Brown, Alexander Dickson and Sir Andrew Douglas Maclagan.
 He was elected a Fellow of the Royal Society in 1897 and received the honorary degree of LLD from the University of Glasgow in 1898.

 Although he was much occupied with his own teaching and experimental work, Thomson was also a dedicated amateur photographer and actor with the Dramatic Society of King's College.
 He taught the principles and practice of photography to the engineering students of the college and carried out experimental studies of photographic processes.

 Being the head of the Chemistry Department at King's College, in 1905, Thomson was offered the vacated post of vice-principal, which he held until retirement in 1914.
 He was an Honorary Fellow of King's and Queen's Colleges, and, in recognition of his services to chemical education, a medal was instituted in his honour to be awarded to the most distinguished chemistry students of King's College.
 Thomson also acted as Secretary of the Chemical Section of the Royal Society of Arts from 1879 to 1886, a Member of Council of the Society for four periods, honorary treasurer for five years, and vice-president in 1913.
 He served on the Council of the Chemical Society for four periods, as honorary secretary of the society from 1883 to 1893, and as senior secretary from 1893 to 1898; he also occupied the position of vice-president from 1898 to 1901, and 1923 to 1926.
 Thomson did not confine his activities in the Chemical Society to the purely administrative side; he served on the Library Committee of the Society and was chairman of that committee from 1905 to 1924.
 Thomson was elected a fellow of the Institute of Chemistry in 1878, served as a member of council for four periods, as a vice-president for three periods, as an examiner for five years, as honorary secretary for one year, as honorary registrar for six years, as a censor for twelve years, and as president for three years (1900–1903).